Shimazu Yoshihisa: Kyushu campaign

-In 1586, Kyushu Campaign by Toyotomi Hideyoshi begin.
+In late 1586, Kyushu Campaign by Toyotomi Hideyoshi begin.

-The Ōtomo forces led by Myorin, were supported by armies under Sengoku Hidehisa, Chōsokabe Motochika and Sogō Masayasu, delayed Shimazu forces and weakened them in preparation for the arrival of Hideyoshi's armies.
+The Ōtomo forces, were supported by Shikoku armies under Chōsokabe Motochika, Sengoku Hidehisa and Sogō Masayasu, they delayed Shimazu forces and weakened them in preparation for the arrival of Hideyoshi's armies.

 Hideyoshi mobilised a force of 200,000 soldiers and 20,000 pack animals, transporting supplies for an even larger army of 300,000 men.
 Toyotomi Hidenaga led the vanguard of 25,000 men and 3,000 horses.

 By April 1587 Hideyoshi had reached the straits at Shimonoseki, moving through Chikuzen and Chikugo to attack Yoshihisa in Higo.
 At this point Mōri forces under Kobayakawa Takakage joined Hidenaga's force, as the Mōri had been recently suppressed.
 Hidenaga then drove back the Shimazu forces in Hyūga and Bungo.
 The Shimazu fought well, but had few firearms and lacked discipline and training; they were steadily overwhelmed through the superior quality and quantity.

 By the end of May 1587, the various island daimyos had turned to Hideyoshi's side.
 In June, Shimazu was routed in Satsuma itself, and Hideyoshi laid Siege of Kagoshima castle.
 Yoshihisa sued for peace, and a truce was agreed.
 Hideyoshi offered generous terms for a lasting peace to son of Yoshihiro's and Iehisa's; though Yoshihisa initially refused the offer, Hideyoshi tried again and was this time successful.